 The coastline here has been shaped by the full force of the Atlantic.
-One day, for example, huge waves were crashing into the rocky bottom of dramatic cliffs, sending salt water spray high into the air.
+Huge waves crashinto the rocky bottom of dramatic cliffs, sending salt water spray high into the air.
 Where fresh water flows into the sea, it means a step descent then a step ascent.
 These small rocky coves are an explorers paradise.
-Streams emptying into the ocean also mean beautiful sandy beaches – some small, some lengthy.
+Streams emptying into the ocean also mean beautiful isolated sandy beaches – some small, some lengthy.
 Rivers require walking inland until a bridge is found or, if available, taking a ferry from one shore to another.
 The difference in feet between low and high tides is significant.
-If I enter the harbour of a fishing village at low tide, I see boats sitting on mud.
-Later, if staying overnight or in the morning upon leaving, I see the boats floating on water.
+At low tide, boats sit on mud.

 Along the South West Coast Path, there are many different types of rock, metal, and wooden stiles and gates at the fields and property boundaries.
 A classic is the doggy door stile – two wooden steps on each side of three lateral boards with one vertical board to the right or left that one lifts to let poochy go under the stile.
 Rock stiles are so old that the surface of the stones are smooth and shiny from so many steps being taken on them.

 Independent Hostels in Cornwall on the South West Coast Path include: Beach Head Bunkhouse (Group Only), Cohort Hostel, Lower Penderleath St Ives Farm Hostel, Penzance Backpackers, Penrose Bunkhouse (Group Only), Falmouth Lodge Backpackers & Edens Yard Backpackers.

 South West Coast Path; South Devon Coast and Dorset.

 Independent Hostel on or near the South West Coast Path in South Devon and Dorset include: Staykation Hotel For Backpackers, Exeter Globe Backpackers, Monkton Wyld Court, Stone Barrow formerly Golden Cap (Group Only), Bunkhouse Plus, Mytime Outdoor Centre and Swanage Auberge Bunkhouse.